The-MFRTX-Project/MetalForRTX/README.md

 ## We heard the problems about the MFRTX installer file.
 We're trying to fix it as soon as possible.
 It will be fixed in 14 May (Today).
 Thanks for your patience.

-_dumi: (Reports show that many users got Error Code: "27" which means SERVERS ARE UNREACHABLE/DOWN.
+### _dumi: (Reports show that many users got Error Code: "27" which means SERVERS ARE UNREACHABLE OR DOWN.
 Yes.
 The servers are down.)_

 MFRTX is a local driver solution designed to enable Metal API support on NVIDIA hardware for Windows.
 And maybe **Hackintoshes**?
 (Coming soon to Hackintosh...)